PONDpts07/Portfolio/Projects/03 EVE-NG IPsec Site-to-Site VPN/README.md

-# Project03 – IPsec  Site-to-Site VPN Deployment with Router CISCO vIOS
+# Project03 – IPsec  Site-to-Site VPN Deployment with Fortinet

-This project stores a **Network VPN Project : IPsec  Site-to-Site VPN Deployment with Router CISCO vIOS** built with **Proxmox + EVE-NG**.
+This project stores a **Network VPN Project : IPsec  Site-to-Site VPN Deployment with Fortinet** built with **Proxmox + EVE-NG**.
 It includes files for topology, backups , configuration, documentation

 The project is organized into 4 main folders